ecolley3/ISS-Finder-Repo/README.md

 ```
 ### Running the Application Using Curl
 1) Open two shell terminals for ease of use in this process
-2)In the first window, run these three commands:
+2) In the first window, run these three commands:
 ```bah
 export FLASK_APP=app.py
 export FLASK_ENV=development